kauffecup/kauffecup.github.io/pages/04-about.md

   - Studied trumpet for many years, including multiple years of professional pit orchestra, as well as self-taught on guitar and piano.
-  - Sang in the Cornell University Glee Club, and was musical director and president of the official a cappella subset.
+  - Sang in the Cornell University Glee Club, and was musical director and president of the official A Cappella subset.